- Canary Islands

 Even if you're not a fan of going to the beach, this one is located right in the middle of town, so strolling on the promenade is one of the best ways to spend your time, especially in the evenings around sunset.
 You will simply fall in love with the colors and the view of the night lights.

 Praia de Augas Santas, also known by tourists as Playa de las Catedrales (Cathedral's Beach) welcomes visitors with a dramatic look, natural arches and hidden caves.
-The beach itself can only be visited during low tide and during high tide you can simply wander on top of the majestic cliffs.
+The beach itself can only be visited during low tide and during high tide, you can simply wander on top of the majestic cliffs.
 This is a very unique beach to visit, although not many people come here for a typical beach day, with lounging in the sun and swimming.
-Most visitors come here to see the enormous cliffs and arches and to view this dramatic part of the Spanish coastline.
+Most visitors come here to see the enormous cliffs and arches and to view this dramatic side of the Spanish coastline situated in the northwest part of the Iberian Peninsula.

 Playa de Bolonia is one of the most famous beaches in southern Spain.
 Although located in the municipality of Tarifa, it is still sufficiently far away from the town to keep its natural look and relaxed atmosphere.